PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 The page is going to be migrated into a module.
 The type of module is still to be defined, the most likely solution seems to be a not installed module.
 The module will be downloadable for users who need it and have the required skills.
-The feature to hide the password or the secure key will be removed since we can't fully hide them since with an alias the keys or passwords can be displayed.
+The feature to hide the password or the secure key into '************' when the password is in the query results will be removed since we can't fully hide them since with an alias the keys or passwords can be displayed.

 ## 1.7.7.0 Version